tuengominh/tuengominh.github.io/_assignments/week-04-electronics-production.md

 <h5>Micro-controller and micro-processor</h5>
 <ul>
 <li><strong>Micro-processor:</strong> is an IC that has only the CPU inside them.
 RAM, ROM, and other peripherals must be added externally to make them functional.
 Microprocessors perform unspecific tasks such as developing software, games, websites, photo editing, creating documents, etc. The relationship between input and output is not defined.
 They need a high amount of resources like RAM, ROM, I/O ports, etc.</li>
 <li><strong>Micro-controller:</strong> is an IC containing a processor and ROM.
 We can consider a micro-controller as a mini programmable computer.
 Micro-controllers are dedicated to one task and run one specific program, for example, keyboards, mouse, remote, microwave, mobiles, watches, etc. The relationship between input and output is specifically defined.
 The ROM is used to store the program instructions that are rarely changed during the life of the system, sometimes known as <strong>firmware</strong>.
-There are also a set of input and output pins which can be used to interact with other micro-controllers.</li>
+There is also a set of input and output pins that can be used to interact with other micro-controllers.</li>
 </ul>
 <p></p>